ivan-tkatchev/tab/README.md

 * `def f (expr)`: same, but `expr` can be a tuple, including nested definitions and assignments.
 * `def [f expr, g expr, ...]`: defines two or more functions, an equivalent shortcut for `def f (@=@[0], expr), def g (@=@[1], expr), ...`.
 This form is intented to make it easy to give human-readable names to tuple elements.
 The `expr` is an atomic value and can be omitted -- the simplest form is `def [f,g,...]`.

-User-defined functions _must_ take an argument.
-(Pass a dummy value if the result does not depend on inputs.)

 ##### Calling functions

 There are two function call syntaxes: `f(a, b, ...)` and `f.a`.
 Both are equivalent, except that the first form allows calling a function with a tuple argument.